Andy-Python-Programmer/aero/README.md

 # How to Build and Run Aero

-Please make sure you have a **unix-like** host system before building Aero.
-If you are using windows, its highly recommended to use WSL 2.
+Please make sure you have a Linux host system before building Aero.
+If you are using windows, use WSL 2.

 ## Dependencies